Image SEO Tips For Website Owners & Digital Publishers

 How do you fix these images?

 It’s actually pretty easy.
 The images need to saved for web use.
 You can actually save most files in natural JPEG, GIF, or PNG formats using a tool like Photoshop.
-Simply grab the photo before you put it on a page, and import it into Photoshop, then go to File > Save For Web.
+Simply grab the photo before you put it on a page, and import it into Photoshop, then go to File > Export > Save For Web.
 It will have some general settings for you to select, but for the most part, I try to compress as much as possible without ruining quality.

 You can download images from pages on your site now and then re-save them for web and likely improve pagespeed.